davidsteppenbeck/URL/README.md

 ## Installation

 The package can be installed using [Swift Package Manager](https://swift.org/package-manager/).
-To add EnumIdentifiable to your Xcode project, select *File > Add Package Dependancies...* and search for the repository URL: `https://github.com/davidsteppenbeck/URL.git`.
+To add `URL` to your Xcode project, select *File > Add Package Dependancies...* and search for the repository URL: `https://github.com/davidsteppenbeck/URL.git`.

 ## License

-EnumCasePropertyGenerator is available under the MIT license.
+`URL` is available under the MIT license.
 See the LICENSE file for more info.

 ## Acknowledgements